KenKundert/quantiphy/doc/examples.rst

 satisfy the testing framework that tests the code found in this documentation; normally the return value is discarded.

+Another example of using *QuantiPhy* to implement casual time units is the *alarm* script, which notifies you as reminder after the specified amount of time has past.
+You can find it `on Github <https://github.com/KenKundert/alarm>`_.

 .. _unicode example: